- About Us

 Q. Who is my supervisor, AACS or the Program Director?

 A. AACS certifies individual fellowship programs that meet or exceed the Program Requirements for Clinical Fellowship Training in General Cosmetic Surgery or Program Requirements for Clinical Fellowship Training in Facial Cosmetic Surgery (collectively “Program Requirements”).
 Based on the Program Requirements, AACS determines whether a fellowship program qualifies for certification, and whether once certified (“Certified Program”) the program maintains its certification.
 AACS has no authority over, or other relationship with, the fellows who participate in Certified Programs.
 The Program Director is in charge of the Certified Program, and will determine to whom fellows will report.
 AACS should be notified if a Certified Program is not compliant with the Program Requirements.
-Fellows may notify AACS of non-compliance via the online form. online form.
+Fellows may notify AACS of non-compliance via the online form.

 Q. How do I choose which fellowship program is right for me?

 A. You can find a full listing of Fellowship Program Directors who teach either general or facial cosmetic surgery here.
 These directors are located in more than ten states across the U.S. The AACS recommends reading about each director and their practice to find the one that best suits you, and contacting individual program directors for more information.